vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 /** here [x] refers to the function */
 ```
-These priorities allow to avoid ambiguity in fully qualified references except the case `I  Reference to itself` above.
+These priorities allow Dokka to avoid ambiguity in some references except the case `I  Reference to itself` above.

 In the case of overloads, a KDoc reference leads to the first occurrence.
 For example,